wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.1.9 =
+* No changes, I'm just trying to resurrect the broken Relevanssi plugin page.

 = 2.1.8 =
 * Including the popular microtime_float function caused conflicts with several other plugins (whose authors are just as sloppy as I am!).
 Fixed that.